Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Device Optimizations

 In contrast, the generator-based approach inherently constrains the search to fabrication-compliant geometries, allowing for a much more efficient exploration of the design space while inherently satisfying design rule constraints.
-This approach avoids the abrupt changes in the objective function, and maintains well-defined material boundaries throughout the entire optimization as shown by the red curves in Fig.~\ref{fig:figure3}(a).
-For a device with identical dimensions, convergence is reached in 149 iterations, over 5-times faster than the conventional method, with a final objective of $2.8 \times 10^{-4}$.
+Unlike pixel-based approaches, this method requires no scheduled projection-strength updates, and therefore avoids the stepwise increases in the objective function that such scheduled updates periodically introduce.
+As shown by the red curves in Fig.~\ref{fig:figure3}(a), it maintains well-defined material boundaries throughout the entire optimization.
+For a device with identical dimensions, the optimization is performed in a latent space of dimension 18 × 18, and convergence is reached in 149 iterations, over 5-times faster than the conventional method, with a final objective of $2.8 \times 10^{-4}$.
 Unlike the gradually discretized device in traditional inverse design, the gradient-based approach maintains a fully discretized geometry throughout the entire optimization process, as indicated by the constant $\Gamma$ at 1.

 In our generator-based approach, the underlying optimization framework remains structurally identical to conventional inverse design, with the exception of inference through the trained generator.
 These added steps only marginally increase the per-iteration computational requirements for two key reasons.
 Firstly, modern Graphics Processing Units (GPUs) are highly optimized for parallel processing of image-based operations, including the convolutions and point-based nonlinearities used in the generator architecture.
 This inherent parallelism ensures the generator inference remains computationally efficient.
 More importantly, in both conventional and generator-based methods, the physical device simulations consume the vast majority of the computational resources for each iteration~\cite{PeterWiecha2021, ChenHao2024, HootenSean2025}.
 As a result, our generator-based design process offers a highly favorable trade-off resulting in a significantly reduced iteration count with marginal additional computational overhead.
 Crucially, the generator-based optimization process requires no regularization or objective scheduling to enforce material boundaries.
 This elimination of scheduled parameter updates also streamlines the design process, making it significantly more robust and usable for designers, with no need for repeated parameter tuning, optimization restarts, or manual intervention.
 These differences highlight the generator-based methodology as a more efficient, autonomous, and parameter-independent inverse design platform compared to conventional methods.